Table of Contents

-The same goes for motor innervation: the innervation areas of neighbouring spinal cord segments overlap so that the muscles receive information from several nerves.
-Muscles which are exclusively innervated by one spinal cord segment are called segment-indicating muscles.
+The same applies to motor innervation: the innervation areas of neighboring spinal cord segments overlap so that the muscles receive information from several nerves.
+Muscles that are exclusively innervated by one spinal cord segment are called segment-indicating muscles.

 |Biceps brachii muscle||(C5 –) C6|